swaptacular/swpt_accounts/protocol.rst

 PrepareTransfer
 ---------------

-Try to greedily secure an amount between `min_amount` (> 0) and `max_amount` (>= min_amount), to transfer it from sender's account to recipient's account.
+Upon receiving this message, the server tries to secure some amount, to eventually transfer it from sender's account to recipient's account.

-* `signal_ts` MUST be the current timestamp.
+coordinator_type : string
+   Indicates the subsystem which sent this message.
+MUST be between 1 and 30 symbols, ASCII only.

+coordinator_id : int64
+   Along with ``coordinator_type``, identifies who sent this message (the *coordinator*).

+coordinator_request_id : int64
+   Along with ``coordinator_type`` and ``coordinator_id``, uniquely
+   identifies this message from the coordinator's point of view, so that the coordinator can match this message with the received response message.

+min_amount : int64
+   The secured amount MUST be equal or bigger than this value.
+This value MUST be a positive number.

+max_amount : int64
+   The secured amount SHOULD not exceed this value.
+This value MUST be equal or bigger than the value of ``min_amount``.

+debtor_id : int64
+   The ID of the debtor.

+sender_creditor_id : int64
+   Along with ``debtor_id``, identifies the sender's account.

+recipient_identity : string
+   A string which (along with ``debtor_id``) globally identifies the recipient's account.
+Different implementations may use different formats for this string.
+Note that ``sender_creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
+This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the recipient's account (an IBAN for example).

+signal_ts : date-time
+   The moment at which this message was sent (the message timestamp).

+minimum_account_balance : int64
-* `minimum_account_balance` determines the amount that must remain available on sender's account after the requested amount has been secured.
-For normal accounts it should be a non-negative number.
-For the debtor's account it can be any number.
+   Determines the *minimum* amount that MUST remain available on sender's account after the requested amount has been secured.
+This can be a negative number.

-* `sender_creditor_id` (along with `debtor_id`) identify the
-  sender's account.
-Note that `sender_creditor_id` is an integer, while `recipient_identity` is a string.
-The reason for this is that implementations will often want to use the `creditor_id` field as a key in a lookup table, to obtain addition information about sender's account (account authentication secrets for example).

-* `recipient_identity` is a string, which (along with `debtor_id`)
-  identifies the recipient's account.
-Different implementations may use different formats for the identifier of recipient's account.

 Before sending a message to this actor, the sender MUST create a Coordinator Request (CR) database record, with a primary key of